Introduction

 Assessment

-- Neonates receiving oxygen therapy should have their SpO2 measured continuously by pulse oximetry.
+• Neonates receiving oxygen therapy should have their SpO2 measured continuously by pulse oximetry.
 Multiple reported cases exist of significant burn and pressure injury due to pulse oximetry.
-The risk of burn is increased in preterm neonates with immature, thin dermis.
+The risk of injury is increased in neonates who are preterm (immature and thinner epidermis and dermis skin layers), hypothermic and have reduced perfusion.

-- Care should be taken to monitor skin beneath the probe site frequently and rotation of probe placement should be attended to at minimum 2 hourly to prevent burns and pressure injury.
+• Care should be taken to monitor skin beneath the probe site frequently and rotation of probe placement is to be attended to at minimum 2 hourly to prevent burns and pressure injury.

 Management